kanton-basel-stadt/designsystem/README.md

 > TODO #04: Add issue/PR templates.
 > TODO #05: Add contributors wiki.
 > TODO #06: Update Storybook to be up-to-date and exhaustive.

+## Contributing

+If you'd like to contribute, please open an issue on GitHub.
+The core team can then help you get started.